jlewicki/tree_state_machine/README.md

 several subclasses of `MessageProcessed` indicating what sort of processing took place:

-  * `HandledMessage`: indicates that the current leaf state, or one of its ancestor states, recogized and handled the message.
+  * `HandledMessage`: indicates that the current leaf state, or one of its ancestor states, recognized and handled the message.
 A transition to a new state may or may not have occurred.
   * `UnhandledMessage`: indicates that the current leaf state, or any of its ancestor states, recognized the message.
 The message therefore had no effect.
   * `FailedMessage`: indicates that an error occurred while processing the message or during a state